TheMR-777/TheMR-777/cv-dataset.md

 - Shifted ERP development from “application” to **enterprise-grade product**
 - Enabled rapid addition of new modules via modular subsystem design
 - Positioned ACE ERP as a scalable solution for enterprise groups, not just single-company usage
 - Raised development efficiency by standardizing common business logic across modules
+- **PrimeNG Recommendation:** Widely adopted and praised by lead developer for elegance and efficiency

 ### 3. Employee Monitoring Suite
 **Company:** ACE Money Transfer